-During the AMD Computex 2017 press conference, AMD revealed details of the AMD Ryzen Threadripper processor.
-As you probably know by now, this is a massive CPU with up to 16 processor cores.
-It is targeted at the ultra-premium desktop market, directly taking on the newly-launched Intel X-Series processor.
+AMD has finally announced the specifications, pricing and availability for the AMD Ryzen Threadripper processor!
+This follows their AMD Computex 2017 press conference, where they showed off the massive 16-core CPU that is targeted at the ultra-premium desktop market, directly taking on the newly-launched Intel X-Series processor.

-Here is EVERYTHING you need to know about the AMD Ryzen Threadripper processor, including FRESH LEAKS and the first ever close-up view of this massive beast!
+Here is EVERYTHING you need to know about the AMD Ryzen Threadripper processor, including the first ever close-up view of this massive beast!

 The AMD Ryzen Threadripper Processor

-Then, AMD President & CEO, Dr. Lisa Su, showed us a 4K Prey demo (on Ultra High settings) running on the AMD Ryzen Threadripper, with dual AMD Radeon RX Vega graphics cards.
-She did not mention the average frame rate of this setup though.
+Then, AMD President & CEO, Dr. Lisa Su, showed us a demo of Prey running on 4K (on Ultra High settings) using the AMD Ryzen Threadripper, with dual AMD Radeon RX Vega graphics cards.
+However, she did not reveal the average frame rate of this setup.

 Paired with the X399 chipset and the new Socket TR4, it will offer quad memory channels and support up to 2 TB of DDR4 memory, as well as 64 PCI Express 3.0 lanes!

 AMD also announced that ASRock, ASUS, GIGABYTE and MSI already have motherboards built around the AMD X399 chipset.
-Everything is set for the scheduled launch in the summer of 2017, and its inevitably epic battle against the newly-announced Intel X-Series processors!
+Everything is set for the scheduled launch on 27 July 2017, and its inevitably epic battle against the newly-announced Intel X-Series processors!